Desno365/Desno365.github.io/minecraft/portal2-mod/full-changelog/index.md

 - UPDATE: flat portals
 - UPDATE: new algorithm for long fall boots (works better)
 - UPDATE: updated "support the developer" section in the GUI
-- FIXED: now correctly deletes the portals when your exit the game
+- FIX: now correctly deletes the portals when your exit the game
 {% endhighlight %}

 **Portal 2 Mod r003**
 {% highlight text %}
 - NEW: restyled GUI (see screenshots)
-- NEW: you can spawn portals under blocks (see [url=http://imgur.com/GRlgnFX]image[/url])
+- NEW: you can spawn portals under blocks (see http://imgur.com/GRlgnFX)
 - NEW: damage for Portal guns
 - NEW: sound for the PortalGun Wood & Stone
 - NEW: "turret song" in the Portal jukebox